What I Take and Why

 by Evan Sims

-See how my regimen has changed over time in the changelog below.
+See how this regimen has changed over time in the changelog below.

 Waking (~6 AM)